 Thomas Mohr received his training at the musical academy of Lübeck, where he gained his diploma and passed his concert examination with distinction.
 While still a student he won first prizes at s’Hertogenbosch, at the VDMK competition in Berlin and at the Walther Gruner competition in London.
 At this time he also began to study under Anna Reynolds, with whom he still works today.

-After periods in Bremen and Mannheim he joined the company of the Bonn opera and worked there with renowned directors, such as: Giancarlo del Monaco, Jürgen Rose, Werner Schroeter, Andras Fricsay Kali Son and Andreas Homoki.
-He performed major Baritone roles such as: Silvio, Albert, di Luna, Lescaut and Germont père, Eisenstein, The Father in Hänsel und Gretel, Count Almaviva and Papageno.
+After periods in Bremen and Mannheim he joined the company of the Bonn opera and worked with renowned directors, such as: Giancarlo del Monaco, Jürgen Rose, Werner Schroeter, Andras Fricsay Kali Son and Andreas Homoki.
+He performed major baritone roles such as: Silvio, Albert, di Luna, Lescaut and Germont père, Eisenstein, The Father in Hänsel und Gretel, Count Almaviva and Papageno.
 On the concert platform his attention centred on Orff’s Carmina burana, Brahms’ German Requiem and Britten’s War Requiem.

 Freelance since 1997, Thomas Mohr has sung at many of the world’s premier concert and opera venues.
 These include the Bayerische Staatsoper Munich, the Opernhaus Zürich and Semperoper Dresden.
 He has worked with such renowned conductors as: Kent Nagano, Nikolaus Harnoncourt, Gerd Albrecht, Lorin Maazel, Leonard Slatkin, Antonio Pappano, Christoph von Dohnányi, Rafael Frühbeck de Burgos, Bernhard Klee, Sir Georg Solti and Zubin Mehta.
 Following his début with the Los Angeles Philharmoic Orchestra in 2000 he has been invited to sing with, amongst others, the Deutschen Kammerphilharmonie Bremen, the Bavarian Radio symphony Orchestra, the Boston Symphony Orchestra and at the Tanglewood festival.